 The doctor will ask about your symptoms and how often they happen.
 You will also be asked how these attacks effect your day to day life.
 A panic attack can be diagnosed based on your symptoms.
 It may take a bit longer to diagnose a panic disorder.

-The doctor will look for certain factors that suggest a panic disorder.
-The American Association of Psychiatrists require some or all of the following:
+The doctor will look for certain factors that suggest panic disorder.
+The American Psychiatric Association requires some or all of the following:

 Your doctor will ask if you have problems with:

 Answers to your questions about panic disorder.
 American Psychological Association website.
 Available at:

 ...(Click grey area to select URL)

 Anxiety disorders.
 National Institute of Mental Health website.
 Available at: https://www.nimh.nih.gov/health/topics/anxiety-disorders/index.shtml.
 Updated July 2018.
 Accessed February 26, 2019.

 Panic attacks and panic disorder.
 Merck Manual Professional Version website.
 Available at: https://www.merckmanuals.com/professional/psychiatric-disorders/anxiety-and-stressor-related-disorders/panic-attacks-and-panic-disorder.
 Updated July 2018.
 Accessed February 26, 2019.

 Panic disorder.
 Anxiety and Depression Association of America website.
 Available at: https://adaa.org/understanding-anxiety/panic-disorder.
 Accessed February 26, 2019.